dmbarbour/wikilon/docs/ABCRT.md

 ### Large Binary Inputs and Outputs

 Something that has concerned me is how Wikilon will interact with large binary content.
 Working with multi-gigabyte binaries is problematic if I restrict to 4GB working spaces.
-Modeling very large binaries as external resources might help, but I'm not comfortable with consuming arbitrary amounts of address space, even if I used `mmap'd` files or whatever to avoid loading them all at once.
+Modeling very large binaries as external resources might help, but I'm not comfortable with consuming arbitrary amounts of address space.
+I used `mmap'd` files or whatever to avoid loading them all at once.
 What other options do we have?

 One viable possibility is to have Wikilon understand a relatively simple model or API for ropes or streams, or perhaps even HTTP request handlers, with which we may easily wrap whichever models we favor within our dictionary.